lyttle123/Nano/README.md

 * Gif Support (not inline) (Very slow gif support; no gifv, webm, etc support at this time)

-* Sign into account (upvote/downvote and save posts)
+* Sign into account

+* Upvote, downvote, and save posts

 * Inline Twitter support